C-Loftus/rustatus/README.md

 # rustatus
-This program displays the computer's sound volume percent, network name, battery percentage, mouse battery percentage, charging status for both the laptop and mouse batter, and the date.
-This is then all displayed in the DWM status bar which is accessed through xsetroot.
+rustatus is a mulithreaded modular status monitor for the Linux tiling window manager, DWM.
+This program can display the computer's volume percentage, network name, battery percentage, mouse battery percentage, charging status for both the laptop and mouse batter, and the date.
+This can be customized to include or remove certain plugins or change the refresh rate of each.

 ## External Dependencies
 * xsetroot is the only dependency you may not have on a standard Linux install.